Esomeprazole: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache, diarrhea or constipation, flatulence, nausea, abdominal pain, dry mouth or drowsiness are the most commonly reported side effects.
+- A headache, diarrhea or constipation, flatulence, nausea, abdominal pain, dry mouth, or drowsiness.

 - May also interfere with some laboratory tests.